tpoonach/tpoonach.github.io/airdrops.md

 ## Not recommended
 * Send 0 ETH to [0xBeBfA8824924C3da2844aa292EaB26F6126D1A15](https://etherscan.io/address/0xbebfa8824924c3da2844aa292eab26f6126d1a15) get  500 BTCT
 This never sent any money out.
+## Want money
+These are asking you for money to get the coin
+* Ruzzy Token Airdrop Campaign (350 Ruz)

 # Closed
 * [Thrive](https://reg.thrivelabs.io/register?ref=21a9a0965d4318b2)